JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 # CGpBitmap Class

 The **CGpBitmap** class inherits from the **CGpImage** class.
 It encapsulates a GDI+ bitmap, which consists of the pixel data for a graphics image and its attributes.
 A **Bitmap** is an object used to work with images defined by pixel data.
+There are many standard formats for saving a bitmap to a file.
+GDI+ supports the following file formats: BMP, GIF, EXIF, JPG, PNG, and TIFF.

+You can create images from files, streams, and other sources by using one of the **Bitmap** constructors and save them to a stream or to the file system with the **Save** method.
+Images are drawn to the screen or to memory by using the **DrawImage** method of the **Graphics** object.

 **Inherits from**: CGpImage.<br>
 **Include file**: CGpBitmap.inc.